POV‑Ray img2mesh

-Converting greyscale PNG into POV, OBJ and STL 3D mesh
+Converting greyscale PNG and PNM into POV, OBJ, DXF and STL 3D mesh

-Pretty simple (well, it was initially) program that reads PNG image, and writes 3D mesh in POVRay format, using pixel X and Y coordinates for «east» and «south» position of 3D triangle mesh nodes, and, most important, pixel brightness as Z, that is, height of the node, thus converting image into sort of 3D landscape.
-After rendering POV scene thus obtained with POVRay (which is not just excellent, but also completely free 3D renderer) resulting image is obtained.
+Img2mesh is a pretty simple (well, it was initially) program that reads regular bitmap image, and writes 3D triangle mesh, using pixel X and Y coordinates for «east» and «south» position of 3D triangle mesh nodes, and, most important, pixel brightness as Z, that is, height of the node, thus converting image into sort of 3D landscape.
+Program is available at GitHub for download.

-Source image (actual size) and resultng 3D object rendering (default texture).
+Source image (actual size) and resulting 3D object rendering (default texture).
 Due to unusual mesh building algorithm img2mesh provides smooth fine surface from just 64x64 px image.

 Preview